Deep-Symmetry/beat-link/README.md

 rekordbox, because they will compete over access to network ports.

-:white_check_mark: Beat Link seems to work great with CDJ-2000 Nexus gear, and works fairly well (with less information available) with older CDJ-2000s.
+:white_check_mark: Beat Link seems to work great with CDJ-2000 Nexus and nxs2 gear, and release 7.3.0 supports CDJ-3000 features.
+It works fairly well (with less information available) with older CDJ-2000s.
 It has also been reported to work with XDJ-1000 gear, and (starting with version 0.6.0) with the XDJ-XZ as well.
 If you can try it with anything else, *please* let us know what you learn in